-- You have pain in the right upper abdomen
+- Abdominal pain in the upper right quadrant

 What is Alcoholic Fatty Liver Disease?